 Learn something new every day More Info... by email

 There are literally thousands of different magic tricks being performed daily, and many magicians work very hard to create new ones.
-While it would be a challenge to list all of these individual magic tricks, almost all of them share a few common mechanisms or techniques.
-By studying these basic forms of magic tricks, one might be able to figure out how a major illusion or escape is accomplished.
-Many times, the secret to magic tricks is not in the mechanism or technique itself, but in the showmanship of the performer and his or her manipulation of the audience.
+While it would be a challenge to list all of these individual tricks, almost all of them share a few common mechanisms or techniques.
+By studying these basic forms of magic, one might be able to figure out how a major illusion or escape is accomplished.
+Many times, the secret to a trick is not in the mechanism or technique itself, but in the showmanship of the performer and his or her manipulation of the audience.

 Some magicians use fake thumbs or other appendages to hold vanished items.
 An elastic band or elaborate hook-and-string system may pull objects out of sight quickly.
 Objects broken through psychic powers may actually be struck by tension-filled springs loaded inside the table.
 These types of magic tricks rely on concealment and misdirection to work as planned.